 $3.5 Million Settlement: Jane Doe V. ABC Hospital Columbus, Ohio

 A young married woman who had two young boys was admitted to her local hospital for an infection of her wound site after a recent spine surgery.
-She needed and IV line established so she could receive fluids and her needed antibiotics to cure her infection.
+She needed an IV line established so she could receive fluids and she needed antibiotics to cure her infection.
 Had this happened she would have been fine, the infection cured by these medications.
 Unfortunately, the nursing staff delayed placing the IV line during the day and the entire evening.
-By morning her condition had worsened and she never recovered, eventually dying of her infection which had then shut down her important organs.
+By morning her condition had worsened, and she never recovered, eventually dying of her infection which had then shut down her important organs.

 $3.15 Million Settlement: Jane Doe V. ABC Hospital Cincinnati, Ohio

-A young teenage developed a genetic spinal malformation and was eventually operated on at a local hospital.
-During the surgery her spinal cord was being monitored by staff to ensure it was not put under undue stress by the procedure.
+A young teenager developed a genetic spinal malformation and was eventually operated on at a local hospital.
+During the surgery, her spinal cord was being monitored by staff to ensure it was not put under undue stress by the procedure.
 Unfortunately, the obvious signs on the monitor were overlooked by an inexperienced and negligent staff member allowing the surgery to proceed when it should have been stopped.
-Upon waking up she was found to be permanently paralyzed from the waist level down confining her to a wheelchair.
-After this settlement she was able to attend an outstanding University, which was well-known for being handicapped-accessible, and now lives in a specially designed home to accommodate and help with her paralysis.
-She remains an inspirational client with an eye toward curing her condition some day.
+Upon waking up, she was found to be permanently paralyzed from the waist level down confining her to a wheelchair.
+After this settlement she was able to attend an outstanding university, which was well-known for being handicapped-accessible, and now lives in a specially designed home to accommodate and help with her paralysis.
+She remains an inspirational client with an eye toward curing her condition someday.
 She is also now contemplating to attend law school to help others.

-$3 Million Verdict: Leslie Hall V. Dr. Helmut Schrieber Cleveland, Ohio
+$3 Million Verdict: Leslie Hall V. Dr. Helmut Schreiber Cleveland, Ohio

 $2.75 Million Settlement For Child With Brain Injury In Southwest Ohio